Indian Gas Exchange traded record volume of gas in March

 Indian Gas Exchange traded record volume of gas in March1 min read .
-Updated: 04 Apr 2022, 08:11 PM IST
+04 Apr 2022

 - The highest single day trade of 7,58,400 MMBtu was achieved on 16 March 2022